RoSPA's National Occupational Safety & Health Committee

 Working with and through RoSPA's National Occupational Safety and Health Committee, Karen seeks to identify routes through which health and safety performance within the world of work may be improved.
 Her role extends to encouraging business to business learning through the RoSPA Higher Performer's Forum.

-In her role as Head of RoSPA Scotland Karen is responsible for the management of activities' linked to the RoSPA's mission 'to save lives and reduce injuries', this is achieved through influencing policy via the promotion of RoSPA key issues such as the Management of Occupational Road Risk, Learning from Safety Failure and Worker Involvement.
+In her role as Head of RoSPA Scotland Karen is responsible for the management of activities' linked to the RoSPA's vision of a life, free from serious accidental injury;, this is achieved through influencing policy via the promotion of RoSPA key issues such as the Management of Occupational Road Risk, Learning from Safety Failure and Worker Involvement.

 A Chartered Fellow of IOSH, Karen is a member of IOSH Edinburgh Branch Executive, she chairs Professional Organisations in Occupational Safety and Health (POOSH) Scotland and represents the POOSH Scotland membership on the Partnership on Health and Safety in Scotland Committee and POOSH UK.
 Karen is a member of IOSH Council and a past Vice President.